-Just when he thought bad weather was going to force him to turn his turboprop around and miss giving an important presentation, EGNOS saved the day.
+Just when he thought bad weather was going to force him to turn his light piston twin around and miss giving an important presentation, EGNOS saved the day.
 General Aviation pilot Julian Scarfe shares his experience of flying with EGNOS.

 “I was recently invited by France’s Directorate General for Civil Aviation (DGAC) to travel to south Paris and give a talk on proportionate regulation for General Aviation.
 As the co-owner of a 1966 Twin Comanche, it seemed like the appropriate way to travel was to fly myself to Toussus Le Noble airport – just a short taxi ride away from the meeting venue.
 The only problem with this plan was that Toussus Le Noble is no longer a customs airport, meaning a stop at Le Touquet in northern France was necessary to clear customs en route.

 “The timing was tight.
 Taking off from my home airport of Cambridge when it opened, I had only about an hour to spare to arrive in time for my presentation in the early afternoon.
 I woke up early as I often do before an interesting trip and checked the automatic weather reports at Le Touquet.
 Although the general weather forecast for the day was good with clear skies and fair visibility, the temperature had been dropping overnight towards the dewpoint of 11°C, and at 6:00 AM the temperature was 12°C. When temperatures hit the dewpoint, fog is inevitable.